 What They Both Came to Mean

 Berlin held a public memorial.
-A statue was cast and placed in the zoo.
-Knut had been many things: a rescued cub, a media sensation, a symbol.
-But at the start, before any of that, he had been one cold night and one person who decided not to leave.
-That is where the story begins and where it keeps returning.
+Flowers piled up at the enclosure.
+In 2013 a bronze statue named Knut the Dreamer was placed at the zoo.
+Knut had been a lot of things by the end: a rescued cub, a media sensation, a poster animal for a warming planet.
+But before any of that he had been one cold December night and one person who decided not to leave.
+That is where the story starts, and where it keeps coming back to.

 Field Notes

 • Knut was born at Berlin Zoo on December 5, 2006.
-His mother, Tosca, rejected him and his twin at birth.
-The twin died within days.
+His mother, Tosca, a former performing bear, rejected him and his twin at birth, and the twin died within the first days.

-• Zookeeper Thomas Dorflein raised Knut by hand, feeding him by bottle every two hours through the night for months and sleeping beside his crate in the early weeks.
+• Zookeeper Thomas Dorflein hand-raised Knut, bottle-feeding him roughly every two hours around the clock and sleeping beside his crate in the early weeks.

 • Thomas Dorflein died of a heart attack on September 22, 2008, at age forty-four.
-Knut was two years old.
+Knut was not yet two years old.